myaut/dtrace-stap-book/book/kernel/sched.md

 Newer Solaris 11 versions use `hrtime_t` type for `cpu_last_swtch` (high-resolution unscaled time).
 !!!

-By default Solaris userspace processes use TS scheduler, so let look into it.
+By default Solaris userspace processes use TS scheduler, so let's look into it.
 Key parameter that used in it is `ts_timeleft` which keeps remaining thread timeslice.
 Initial value of `ts_timeleft` is taken from table `ts_dptbl` from field `ts_quantum`.
 Each row in that table matches priority level, so processes with lower priorities will have larger quantums (because they will get CPU rarely).
-You can check that table and override its values with dispadmin command, for example:
+You can check that table and override its values with `dispadmin` command, for example:
 ```
 # dispadmin -c TS -g
 ```